SanjeevaRDodlapati/QeMLflow/.archive/archive/CURRENT_STAGE_ASSESSMENT.md

 ```
 Analyze: Your most common chemistry/ML workflows
 Build: Custom tools and utilities for those workflows
-Integrate: Seamlessly with existing ChemML
+Integrate: Seamlessly with existing QeMLflow
 Package: As easy-to-use workflow modules
 ```